Berry opens at Olympic trials: 'I want to impact the world' - WHIZ News

 “I just want everyone to understand that, as athletes, we can use our voice, we should use our voices to bring awareness to these issues that impact our communities,” Berry said.
 “Because our communities are the communities that are under attack.”

-Berry’s qualifying throw of 232 feet, 1 inch (70.74 meters) fell almost 20 feet short of her season best.
+Berry’s qualifying throw of 232-1 (70.74) fell almost 20 feet short of her season best.
 Some of her biggest competition comes from her own country.
-Four of the top five throws of 2021 have come from Americans, including world champion DeAnna Price, Pan-Am Games runner-up Brooke Andersen and Janee’ Kassanavoid.
+Four of the top five throws of 2021 have been made by Americans, including world champion DeAnna Price, Pan-Am Games runner-up Brooke Andersen and Janee’ Kassanavoid.

 Some might feel the pressure for Saturday’s finals.
-But Berry doesn’t look at it that way.
+Berry doesn’t look at it that way.

 “I feel like being Black in America is enough pressure,” she said.
 “The neighborhoods I grew up in is enough pressure.
 The things I have to deal with and I have to protect my son from is enough pressure.
 And I’m here.
 I’m old enough to be able to handle a lot of this pressure.”